 This template uses the same logic as the previous one, but provides a slightly more playful structure.
 The equation format is reminiscent of romantic high school crushes doodling hearts around their names in notebooks.
 “Jack + Diane = True Love.”

 If you or your partner are planning on taking the other’s surname, what better time than the pre-wedding period to test out how this sounds and looks?
 Surnames make short and concise URLs that get straight to the point.

 For those modern couples who will be combining last names once you’re married, debut your new hyphenated surnames in your wedding website URL.
 That way, you can give your guests a hint of how you’d like to be addressed once you’re married, so as to avoid any awkward toasts at the reception.

 Adding the year of your wedding after your name is a popular option for both a wedding website and a wedding hashtag.
 It’s less cluttered than including the full month and date (a URL faux pas), but still excites anticipation for your upcoming celebration.

 If the above options are a little too plain and bland for your tastes, adding the word “wedding” to your names will make it crystal clear exactly what this website is about.
 Combine this with your wedding year for a URL that has all the details.

 Couples who want to try new forms of address can throw in the appropriate suffixes into their wedding URL.

-Jetsetting couples hosting their marital celebrations in destination weddings can make the location a focal point in their URLs.
+Jetsetting couples hosting their marital celebrations in a destination wedding can make the location a focal point in their URLs.
 Not only will a destination wedding website URL provide a unique website name, but it’ll immediately signal to your guests that the wedding location might require some travel.

 If one or both of you are wordsmiths, you can play around and add some romantic wedding-related words to your website name.
 Just remember to keep it concise and straightforward.